jiffyclub/cext23/README.md

 Tests can be run using [pytest][] by cloning this repo and running the command `python setup.py test`.
+Running the tests requires the following dependencies:

+- CFFI
+- Cython
+- NumPy

-(I have only run the tests on Mac and Linux and I don't think the ctypes example will work on Windows.)
+I have only run the tests on Mac and Linux and I don't think the ctypes example will work on Windows.

 ## CFFI